 - Don't share too much information.
 Stay away from online credit card offers that ask for your bank account number or passwords.
 That kind of information is not necessary to process a credit card application.

 If an offer meets these security criteria, you can feel relatively certain the offer is legitimate.
 If you move forward with applying, be sure that you do so in a way that keeps your information safe.

 Safely Submitting Your Information

 Credit card companies need to know specific personal information to review your credit and offer you a card, so submit your application with care.
 If you are on a secure website, you have an excellent start.
 Other steps to take include:

-- anti-virus and anti-malware applications.
+- Whether you are using your phone, tablet, or home computer, be sure the device is protected with active, updated anti-virus and anti-malware applications.
 High-quality safety services run regular scans to keep your devices clean and safe from thieves.

 - Use a secure network when submitting sensitive information.
 It's not a good idea to apply for a credit card on a public computer, such as a school or library.
 It's also not safe to use an open Wi-Fi network such as a coffee shop or restaurant.
 Instead, use the direct internet connection you have at home, or another a secure Wi-Fi connection.

 When you take these steps, you can be confident that your personal information will be protected from prying eyes and identity thieves.
 Identity theft has significant consequences and can cost enormous amounts of money, hurt your credit rating, and make it difficult to be approved for loans or credit cards in the future.